Sunset Rubdown (EP)

 Sunset Rubdown is an EP by Sunset Rubdown.
 It was released in January 2006 on the Global Symphonic label.
-Following the release of Krug's solo album Snake's Got a Leg, Sunset Rubdown acquired three new band members.
+Following the release of Spencer Krug's solo album Snake's Got a Leg, Sunset Rubdown acquired three new band members.
 Before their first collaborative release, Shut Up I Am Dreaming, Krug released Sunset Rubdown which consisted of his more solo material.